Benefits of Breastfeeding

 State and city laws protect the right to breastfeed in public.
 In fact, Pennsylvania passed the Freedom To Breastfeed Act in 2007, protecting a mother’s right to breastfeed anywhere she has a right to be.
 Philadelphia has a similar ordinance protecting a family’s right to breastfeed.
 Breastfeeding and incidental exposure of breasts during breastfeeding are not considered a nuisance, indecent exposure, sexual conduct, or obscenity.

-If you are a business owner in the Philadelphia area and you would like to let your patrons know that you are a Breastfeeding-Friendly Business, get MCC’s “Breastfeeding Welcome Here” decal by clicking here.
+If you are a business owner in the Philadelphia area and you would like to let your patrons know that you are a Breastfeeding-Friendly Business, get MCC’s “Breastfeeding Welcome Here” decal by submitting our online form.

 Breastfeeding Mothers at Work